LudovicEspeel/course-object-oriented-programming-with-cpp/docs/c-object-oriented-thinking/01-abstraction/README.md

 Take for example a programmer that is developing a calculator application.
 This programmer might not be interested in the way numbers are represented in the underlying hardware (e.g. whether they're 16 bit or 32 bit integers).
 The boundary where those details have been suppressed, we can state that they have been abstracted away.
 The programmer now just has numbers with which he can work.

-## Programming Languages provide Abstractions
+## Programming languages provide abstractions

 All programming languages provide abstractions.
 The actual quality of the abstractions will determine the complexity of the problem you are able to solve.
 Try writing an MMORPG game using nothing but assembler.